1. What is HHC?

 25. Where can I find HHC?

 As of 2022, HHC is legal in the U.S. by federal law because HHC is derived from hemp and contains less than 0.3% THC.
 However, because HHC must be synthesized in a laboratory, it is categorized as a synthetic substance.
 Due to the 2018 Farm Bill, each state is allowed to decide whether to make cannabis and hemp products legal or illegal.
 Therefore, HHC is legal in some states but not in all 50 states.
 HHC is similar to Delta-8 and Delta-10 THC, both of which are illegal in several states, including Arizona, Alaska, and Colorado.
 The laws around cannabis, marijuana, and cannabinoids are ever-changing, so even if HHC is not legal in your state now, it may be legal in a few years.
-To check the cannabis laws for your state, visit this website: https://disa.com/map-of-marijuana-legality-by-state
+The best idea is to check with your state on what is currently legal and what is not.
+As laws on cannabis are currently influx from state to state the best method of knowing what is legal in your state is to look up cannabis laws for your state.